Smithay/smithay/README.md

 ## Why?

 I'm doing this because I find it interesting.
-Also, I'd love to see a pure-rust\* wayland compositor.
+Also, I'd love to see a pure-rust¹ wayland compositor.

-*(\* Almost, as some very low-level bits will necessarily still be C. But let's keep them minimal, shall we?)*
+*(¹: Almost, as some very low-level bits will necessarily still be C. But let's keep them minimal, shall we?)*